ietf-wg-vcon/draft-ietf-vcon-cc-extension/draft-ietf-vcon-cc-extension.md

 ### interaction_id {#interaction_id}

+TODO: Is this different from RFC7989 session ID (session_id in core)?

 In a contact center scenario, interactions with a party are often labeled with an identifier.
 In some case the interaction is contained in a single dialog.
 In others there may be multiple dialogs (e.g. messages or calls) that are all part of a single interaction.